Think about further study

 Funding for international students

-The British Council provides information to help you obtain scholarships if you are an international student.
+The British Council - scholarships and financial support, provides information to help you obtain scholarships if you are an international student.

 |Postgraduate study for disabled students||